 Because real stone veneer is a quarried product, no two pieces are alike.
 The color variations are vibrant, and the texture entices you to run your fingers across it.
-These qualities are what distinguishes this product and give it an unrivaled look.
+These qualities are what distinguish this product and give it an unrivaled look.

 Contrary to popular belief, Natural Stone Veneer is not more costly than artificial stone veneers.
 As the look of man-made cultured veneers have improved, the cost-saving advantage of high-quality manufactured cladding materials over a natural stone has nearly been entirely lost.